rethinkdb/rethinkdb-rs/2-query-language/changefeeds.md

 - Integrate with other databases or middleware such as ElasticSearch or RabbitMQ.
 - Write applications where clients are notified of changes in realtime.

-In RethinkDB `r.changes` returns a stream of changes in a regular cursor, and is very powerful and easy to use.
+In RethinkDB the `changes` command returns a stream of changes in a regular cursor, and is very powerful and easy to use.

 {% infobox info %}
 <strong>Note:</strong> the following examples use the Python
 driver.
-See the [r.changes](/api/python/changes/) command reference for documentation for other languages.
+See the [changes](/api/python/changes/) command reference for documentation for other languages.
 {% endinfobox %}